sedelmeyer/cs109b_groupproject/docs/analysis/05-cluster.rst

 Methods used in this section
 ----------------------------

 In the project management literature, particularly for academic research concerned with predicting project outcomes related to cost and duration overages, the concept of a project "reference class" is important to grouping like projects for the purpose of improved predictive accuracy.
-Due to the limitations of the categorical variables present in our current dataset, we have determined that, instead of using intuition or some predefined categorization of projects by type, we'd instead seek to algorithmically classify our projects.
+Due to :ref:`the limitations of the categorical variables present in our current dataset<categories>`, we have determined that, instead of using intuition or some predefined categorization of projects by type, we'd instead seek to algorithmically classify our projects.
 The objective we are seeking to accomplish, is to use all available types of quantitative and categorical data at the start of the project to identify some sort of "latent" reference class clusters derived from the totality of those features.

 To accomplish this, we perform two competing approaches to clustering on our original feature data (being careful to use only features we would have access to when given a new project to predict).
 First we use a set of baseline clustering algorithms (K-means, DBSCAN, and Agglomerative Cluster with Wards Method) to generate an initial reference class feature for our training set.